John Wesley Powell: Influence on policy

-In his 1878 Report on the Methods of Surveying the Public Domain, Powell criticized previous efforts at assimilation for not recognizing the structure and complexity of Native societies.
-"Savagery is not inchoate civilization," he wrote; "it is a distinct status of society, with its own institutions, customs, philosophy, and religion; and all these must necessarily be overthrown before new institutions, customs, philosophy, and religion can be introduced."
-The report called for respecting the democratic nature of tribal decision-making and understanding Native aversion to the idea of land ownership by individuals.
+In his 1878 Report on the Methods of Surveying the Public Domain, Powell also criticized government efforts at assimilation for failing to recognize the structure and complexity of Native societies.
+"Savagery is not inchoate civilization," Powell wrote; "it is a distinct status of society, with its own institutions, customs, philosophy, and religion; and all these must necessarily be overthrown before new institutions, customs, philosophy, and religion can be introduced."
+He called attention to the democratic nature of tribal decision-making and Native aversion to land ownership by individuals, making the case that achieving assimilation would require sufficient funding and a long-term commitment.

+However, Powell was uncompromising in his view that land-based spiritual practices and hunting as a means of subsistence must disappear.
+In his 1874 testimony, he notes that the Utes of western Colorado had no desire to practice sedentary agriculture and had signed treaties with the government asserting their right to land where game was still plentiful.
+"The sooner this country is entered by white people and the game destroyed so that the Indians will be compelled to gain a subsistence by some other means than hunting, the better it will be for them," he said.

 Some of Powell's most dismissive remarks about Native society are recorded in an 1880 letter to Senator H.M.
-Teller of Utah, in which Powell states that the removal of Indians from their ancestral lands "is the first step to be taken in their civilization."
-Attorney and historian Charles Wilkinson calls this letter "cynical" and "treacherous" and "the darkest episode" of Powell's career."
+Teller of Utah in which Powell states that the removal of Indians from their ancestral lands "is the first step to be taken in their civilization."
+Attorney and historian Charles Wilkinson calls this letter "treacherous" and "the darkest episode" of Powell's career."
+Historian Frederick E. Hoxie further notes that in the same letter Powell calls for the introduction of private property and citizenship for Native people, characterizing it as "a chilling condensation of the social evolutionist blueprint."

 Powell's descriptions of Native land-use practices were sometimes inaccurate and served to advance settler colonial goals.
 For example, in his 1878 Report on the Lands of the Arid Region, Powell attributes widespread forest fires to Native agency and concludes "[t]he fires can, then, be very greatly curtailed by the removal of the Indians."
 William deBuys notes that Powell's claims about the extent of the fires is "surprising" and that Powell himself later blamed such fires on white settlers.